 The Hangovers are one of Cornell’s all-male groups, and are the official subset of the Cornell University Glee Club.

-The Hangovers are a men's collegiate a cappella ensemble based at Cornell University.
 Founded in 1968, they are the oldest a cappella group on campus and the official a cappella subset of the Cornell University Glee Club, the oldest student organization at Cornell University.
-The Hangovers' repertoire consists mainly of popular songs arranged for the ensemble by its members and alumni, but the group also performs traditional Cornell songs, as well as selections from the Glee Club repertoire on occasion.
-The Hangovers have competed in international competitions such as the International Championship of Collegiate A Cappella, advancing to the semifinals in 2001.
-The Hangovers can be heard on the PBS American Experience documentary "Rescue at Sea."
-The Hangovers have performed for Helmut Schmidt, the widow of Anwar Sadat, Valéry Giscard d'Estaing, Gerald Ford, Henry Kissinger, Cornell alumna Justice Ruth Bader Ginsburg, Ladysmith Black Mambazo, and other notables.
-In order to audition for the Hangs, you must first be a member of the Cornell University Glee Club.
+The Hangovers' repertoire consists mainly of popular songs arranged by its members, but the group also performs traditional Cornell songs, as well as selections from the Glee Club repertoire on occasion.
+The Hangovers are one of the few ensembles on campus who enjoy the privilege of going on domestic and international tours.
+In the past five years, they have held annual tours to Spain, California, Hong Kong, the Northeast, and Puerto Rico.
+Other accomplishments by the Hangovers include: advancing to the semifinals of the 2001 International Championship of Collegiate A Cappella, performing for the PBS documentary "Rescue at Sea," and singing for notables including Gerald Ford, Henry Kissinger, and Justice Ruth Bader Ginsburg.
+In order to audition for the Hangovers, you must be a member of the Cornell University Glee Club.

 Contact Info: firstname.lastname@example.org